QuantEcon/continuous_time_mcs/ctmc_lectures/generators.md

 * $U_t' = A U_t = U_t A$ for all $t \geq 0$.
 ```

-The last three claims in {proof:ref}`ucsgec` follow directly from the
+The last three claims in {prf:ref}`ucsgec` follow directly from the
 first claim.

 The statement $U_t' = A U_t = U_t A$ is a